 Applause expresses appreciation or approval.
 In hearing Western culture, they typically clap with the palms of their hands.
 Sound-oriented.

 In American Deaf culture, as visually-oriented, Deaf people ususally wave their hands in the air.
 This Deaf applause (waving in the air) began in the 1980s.
-To this day, it has been widely prevalent.
-In general, it's practiced in Deaf space as well as ASL classes.
+To this day, it has been widely prevalent in the Deaf world.